 A Life of Unlearning

-There comes a time comes when we have to face realities in life.
+There comes a time when we have to face realities in life.
 For some, reality slaps them in the face, refusing to be ignored.

 This honest account highlights not only the costs of being true to yourself but that the rewards of authenticity and integrity are worth it.